Read the directions below if that is how you learn best, or watch the videos if you prefer. (It is not necessary to do both).

 As always when using heat on your extensions take care to apply a heat protectant first, preferably one that protects up to 450.
 We recommend keeping the temperature of the tool to 300F or less.
 Use of a blow-dryer with a concentrator nozzle will produce smoother results for your hair than just directing the hair everywhere.

-On your Non-Shampoo Mornings you want to start by brushing your hair from roots to ends using a long bristle brush as always.
+On your Non-Shampoo Mornings you want to start by brushing your tape in hair extensions from roots to ends using a long bristle brush as always.
 Then you should apply a light leave in conditioner with hydrating and heat protectant properties through the mid-lengths and ends of your hair.
 Then use your brush to spread the product evenly throughout your hair.